nradulovic/hw_parvus/README.rst

 * Power supply
 * Control and Monitoring Unit (CMU)

-All sections are located on a single PCB.
+Each of these sections are implemented as a separate PCB.

 .. image:: images/3d_all.png